-While the historical and archival records, as those presented in the first part of the present study, help us understand how we came to be where we are today, the voices of the elders give life to the stories, and demonstrate how history is handed down and made.
-The oral history interviews reported herein, provide present and future generations with an opportunity to experience some of the history of the lands and families of Waiki'i and the larger ranch lands.
-The interviews offer readers glimpses into the personal knowledge and experiences of individuals with generational and cultural attachments to the land.
-Their stories are a rich part of the legacy which our elders have graciously shared with us.
-Through their mo'olelo, the interviewees animate and give life to the cultural and natural landscape, and those generations who have come before us.
+The interviews cited in this volume were conducted between 2000 to 2005.
+They document the recollections of elder native Hawaiians and kamaʻāina of the ʻāina mauna.
+Indeed, many of the interviewees share generational and cultural attachments to traditional people of the land.
+They document the locations of cultural sites, such as heiau (temples), trails, shelters, ahu (cairns), family sites, and storied landscapes, and describe historical land use and visits to Mauna Kea and the 'āina mauna from 1930 to the present-day.
+The interviewees ranged in age from their 60s to 90s, and through their narratives, provide present and future generations with an opportunity to experience some of the history of Mauna Kea and the 'āina mauna.
+These personal stories are a rich part of the legacy which our elders have graciously shared with us.

+Through their moʻolelo ponoʻī (personal histories), the interviewees animate and give life to the cultural and natural landscape of the ʻāina mauna, and honor those generations who have come before us.
 Their recollections also provide us with important lessons, values, and attitudes in regards to the relationships between people and the land.
 They also remind us that change does occur.
 Our challenge, and the challenge of those who come after us, is to learn and live in a manner that is balanced and respectful, and to work wisely upon the landscape that gives us life.

-To all of you who shared your mana'o, aloha, and history in interviews and in talking story -
+To all of you who shared your mana'o, aloha, and history in interviews, and in talking story between 1998 to 2005 -